CharaChorder/docs/docs/CharaChorder Two.rst

 outside on each half and working inwards, the switches correspond to the following fingers; pinky, ring, middle, and index.
 The three switches on the inner-most side of each half correspond to the thumb.
-You can see what characters are on each switch in :doc:`Layout<Layout>`.
+You can see what characters are on each switch in :ref:`Layout<CC2 CCEnglish Layout>`.
 Additionally, there are two switches off the “home-row” which can be accessed by the ring and middle fingers.